 The spirit of equal treatment to all religions manifested through Articles 25, 26 and 27 – all furthering various rights and freedoms to citizens of India.
 But our Constitution-makers seem to have overplayed the minority-majority issue.
 While granting various freedoms to promote equality, they ended up making the minorities more equal than the ‘perceived’ majority which is not monolithic.

 Talking of ‘theocracy’ it must be emphasized that the Muslim League boycotted the Constituent Assembly and Jinnah gave call for ‘direct action’ to push for a separate Pakistan for Muslims.
 This was the political side of what is called ‘Islam’.
-Indians should know that religions – Islam and Christians – are not limited to spiritual upliftment of the followers; they inherently have a “Political Side” which is more dominant in the current world order.
+Indians should know that religions – Islam and Christians – are not limited to spiritual upliftment of the followers; they inherently have a “Political Aspect” which is more dominant in the current world order.

 Why Impose ‘Secularism’ on Hindus; They are Already Secular!